 But that’s recent history.
 The South’s passion for college football dates back to the 1926 Rose Bowl when Alabama defeated Washington.
 That win extended far beyond the playing field.
 At the time, the sport was dominated by elite Northern schools like Harvard, Princeton and Yale.
 For Alabama — from the deeply depressed South — to claim victory was more than just a statement of sportsmanship, it was a statement in pride of place.

-Today, that pride has developed into a game day experience full of tasty tailgate traditions, grand regalia and some of the wildest pomp and circumstance in the country.
+Today, that pride has developed into game day experiences full of tasty tailgate traditions, grand regalia and some of the wildest pomp and circumstance in the country.

-Broadcaster Brent Musburger proclaimed Clemson University’s entrance into Memorial Stadium — also known as Death Valley — as “the most exciting 25 seconds in college football.”
+Broadcaster Brent Musburger proclaimed the University of Clemson’s entrance into Memorial Stadium — also known as Death Valley — as “the most exciting 25 seconds in college football.”
 The team exits their locker room and boards three motor coaches for a ride around the stadium to the top of the hill where coach Dabo Swinney leads the team off the buses, past the rock from Death Valley, California, where players touch it for good luck, down the hill, and onto the field where over 80,000 Tiger faithful thunder to life as the marching band blares the school’s fight song.

-As exciting as the team entrance is, festivities begin hours earlier at one of the most elaborate and hospitable tailgating parties in the country.
+As exciting as the team entrance is, festivities begin hours earlier at one of the most elaborate and hospitable game day experiences in the country.

 “Anywhere there’s a parking lot or green grass, we’re parking a car there,” says Mike Money, assistant athletic director for marketing at Clemson.
 “You can go from tailgate to tailgate and each will be unique.
 One will have a smoked pig, another will have low country boil, and then there will be burgers and dogs.”